openCARP-org/FACILE-RS/docs/tutorials/03_release_radar.md

   * `RADAR_CLIENT_SECRET` with the value being your RADAR API secret (talk to your RADAR admin)
   * `RADAR_USERNAME` with the value being your RADAR API user name (talk to your RADAR admin)
   * `RADAR_PASSWORD` with the value being your RADAR API password (talk to your RADAR admin)
+  * If your project is private, you should in addition set the (masked and protected) variable `ASSETS_TOKEN` with the same value as `PRIVATE_TOKEN`: this token will be used by `facile-rs radar upload` to fetch the source code from the repository.

 4. Protect the tags triggering the release process so that they can access the protected variables.
 Go to `Settings` -> `Repository` -> `Protected tags` and add the following entries: